RISK: A Framework for GUI Agents in E-commerce Risk Management: Dataset Collection

 Following data collection, we implement a series of post-processing steps to refine and curate the dataset.
 This includes (1) Trajectory Filtering: We filter out incomplete or unsuccessful interaction trajectories to ensure the meaningfulness of the data.
 (2) Step Cleaning: In the successful trajectories, there are some redundant or failed steps (e.g., repeatedly circumventing a slider captcha).
 We clean these steps to prevent the model from learning incorrect behaviors.
 (3) Information Refinement: We extract and structure the information (e.g., removing one-shot examples) from the raw data to facilitate easier access and analysis.
 (4) Data Augmentation: We apply various augmentation techniques to enhance the diversity and robustness of the dataset, such as paraphrasing questions and removing screenshots.
 (5) Multi-step generation: We generate multi-step interaction sequences by chaining together individual steps.
-As shown in Figure~\ref{fig:data}, we replace prompts with the last step's response after the first step, forming a ``think-action-observation" loop and reducing trajectory length.
+We replace prompts with the last step's response after the first step, forming a ``think-action-observation" loop and reducing trajectory length.
 Compared with single-step samples, this helps to simulate more complex scenarios that GUI agents may encounter in real-world applications.
-(6) Difficulty Grading: We categorize the data into different difficulty levels based on the accuracy of the advanced MLLM's response.
+(6) Difficulty Grading: We categorize the data into different difficulty levels based on the accuracy of the advanced MLLM's response\footnote{We use Qwen-VL-Max to answer each question 5 times.
+If the accuracy is 100\%, 20-80\%, and below 20\%, we categorize the question as easy, moderate, and difficult, respectively.}.
 This allows for a curriculum learning in the training process and a more nuanced evaluation of GUI agents' performance across varying levels of task complexity.
 Ultimately, we obtain a high-quality dataset and benchmark that effectively supports the development and assessment of GUI agents in this domain.